 - Don’t ignore negative reviews

-How to ask for a review for your law practice ?
+How can I ask my clients for a review for my law practice ?

 Ensure your reviews are unique